The Strange Case of Origami Yoda: The Secret of the Fortune Wookiee

 The third book In the series, The Secret of the Fortune Wookiee (ISBN 9781419705175), takes place immediately after Darth Paper Strikes Back!

-The summary from Amazon.com reads:

-With Dwight attending Tippett Academy this semester, the kids of McQuarrie are on their own, no Yoda to help them navigate the treacherous waters of school.
-Then Sara gets a gift from Dwight; a cootie catcher (fortune teller) in the form of Chewbacca.
-It is a Fortune Wookiee, and it seems to give just as good advice as Yoda, even if, in the hands of the girls, it seems too preoccupied with romance.
-In the meantime, Dwight is fitting in at Tippett a little too well, and it is up to his old friends at McQuarrie to remind their buddy that it is in his oddness that his greatness lies.

 The book includes instructions to make Chewbacca Fortune Wookiee and Han Foldo finger puppets.

 ART2-D2's Guide to Folding and Doodling

 The activity book (ISBN 9781419705342) was published in 2013.
 It contains a narrative linking four main sections describing how to draw and create origami characters from the book series.
 It also includes origami paper for folding.
-It does not have any part in the series with the exception of the introduction of several new origami characters like C3PO, Art2D2, kirigami General Grievous, Harvey's Darth Paper, and more!
+It does not have any part in the series with the exception of the introduction of several new origami characters like C3PO, Art2D2, kirigami General Grievous, Harvey's Darth Paper, and more.